Click to Skip Ahead

 1. Nutrition

 Nutrition is a key factor in determining the lifespan of a Maltipoo.
 A good pet food includes the right amount of protein, fats, vitamins, carbohydrates, and minerals.
 Nutritionally balanced pet food will give your pet strong muscles and bones, healthy skin and fur, and energy to spare.
-Do not overfeed your Maltipoo as it can become obese, which can result in diabetes, arthritis, bone issues, and organ failure.
-Avoid overfeeding your pet so it can live a long life.
+Do not overfeed your Maltipoo, as they can become obese, which can result in diabetes, arthritis, bone issues, and organ failure.
+Avoid overfeeding your pet so they can live a long life.
+Discussing your Chihuahua’s nutrition goals with your veterinarian is essential.

 2. Environment and Conditions